Context

 Part 2.
 DND handler

-As you may see in previous part - we left handleDrop
+As you may see in previous part - we left handleDrop empty.
+Now we put some code and see the results:

 const handleDrop = (e: React.DragEvent<HTMLInputElement>) => {